ChunyunTang/chunyuntang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # Welcome!
+Hi!
 I am Chunyun Tang.
 I hold both undergraduate and master’s degrees in Land Resource Management.

 My research interests are in sustainable agriculture, agroecosystem monitoring and modeling, with a particular focus on the interactions between climate change and land use, as well as ecosystem services and biodiversity conservation.
 I am dedicated to using remote sensing technology and modeling approaches to study ecosystem dynamics, with the goal of enhancing food security and promoting sustainable development.